7 Amazing Tips for Sublimation on Glass

 - Pre-Heat the Glass

-- Use Teflon sheets on top/bottom to protect the design.
+- Place Teflon sheets on the top and bottom

-- Start the timer only when the press fully closes.
+- Begin the timer only after the press fully closes

 Post-Press: Patience is a Virtue